Peter-SB/Go-Chat-App/README.md

 This project is an **Instant Messaging Chat App** I made to practise and expand my full-stack development abilities.
 It was built with a **Go** backend, a **React** frontend, and a **MySQL** database and all containerised and orchestrated by **Docker Compose** for repeatable and easy deployment.

-I've taken time to implement and explain patterns like **Dependency Injection** and **Interface-Based Polymorphism** as well as how to approach Go in an OOP (Object Oriented Manor) manner.
+I've taken time to implement and explain patterns like **Dependency Injection** and **Interface-Based Polymorphism** as well as how to approach Go in an OOP (Object Oriented Programing) manner.
 I also investigated, implemented, and explained security measures such as **Session Management**, **CSRF Tokens**, and **CORS Middleware**.
 The project is complete with some examples of testing practices such as mock services and unit tests for demonstration of best practices in Go.
 As well, a **CI/CD Pipeline** for automatic testing and building.

 <!-- TOC start (generated with https://github.com/derlin/bitdowntoc) -->